daler/dotfiles/README.md

 The end result is:

-- neovim with all plugins installed (see below section on plugins), and powerline fonts to make it look nice
+- neovim with all plugins installed (see below section on plugins) powerline fonts to make it look nice
 - all the useful packages and libraries I use
-- full conda environment
+- full conda environment with bioconda and conda-forge channels set up
 - fzf, ag, autojump, fd, vd, tabview installed
 - all my shortcuts